Bobberty/ip-geo-lmdb/README.md

 # Notes:
 - The Python script works for establishing the Database and doing some very complex queries.
-On a 10 year old system, it takes about .5 seconds per IP query.
-And each update a minimum of about 20K (10K per IP type).
+On a 10 year old system, it takes about 200 milliseconds per IP query.
+And each update a minimum of about 20KB (10KB per IP type).
 - The lua script was written to integrate into other applications such as lighttpd.
 Such that specific countries could be redirected or blocked.
+Each query takes about .01 second (Yes, that is 10 milliseconds)
+- These scripts have been tested on Linux amd64.
+There are no practical restrictions for running on Windows, Mac,arm/arm64. .
 - IPDeny.com has a licence requirement.
 I strongly encourage all users of this script to abide by the usage conditions of the data.
 IPDeny.com is an amazing service that I wish to thrive.